 Bankruptcy Chapter 13: One-year wait with bankruptcy court approval to enter into the mortgage transaction.

 As you can see, if you have had a previous short sale, in combination with any other lending risk factor, your waiting time to buy a house might be longer than you think.
 Be sure to communicate with a lender who can accurately give you the appropriate waiting time-frame for your particular credit situation.
 Lenders will look at each event, and a first-in/first-out order when reviewing your mortgage application.
 A previous short sale in the past few years may mean having to wait a little while longer, or having monthly PMI associated with your mortgage payment (which is required for an FHA loan).

 If you’ve had credit problems in recent years and you hope to buy a house soon, it’s important to get up to speed on your current credit situation.
 Pull your credit reports to assess your overall situation (you can pull them for free once a year), noting any mistakes or derogatory items.
 It’s also helpful to get in the habit of monitoring your credit scores to track your progress over time.
-You can use a free service like Credit.com, where you get two free credit scores updated monthly, along with an overview of what’s influencing your scores and a plan to improve them.
+You can use a free service like Credit.com, where you get two free credit scores updated every 14 days, along with an overview of what’s influencing your scores and a plan to improve them.